Dr Clea Wright

 Research and Knowledge Exchange

 Clea’s research is based in the areas investigative and forensic psychology, and incorporates elements of social psychology, cognitive psychology, and social cognition.
-Her work is particularly focused on collaboration with both academic and practitioner colleagues, to produce theoretically-informed, evidence-based research that has a strongly applied focus.
-Examples of research areas include deceptive behaviour in real life high stakes situations; various aspects of investigative interviewing including including questioning, disclosure of evidence, and understanding the police caution in police interviews; individual differences that affect the ability to detect deception; psychopathy, particularly related language use; domestic abuse
+She is particularly interested in communication.
+Her work is focused on collaboration with both academic and practitioner colleagues, to produce theoretically-informed, evidence-based research that has a strongly applied focus.
+Examples of research areas include deceptive behaviour in high stakes situations; various aspects of investigative interviewing including questioning, disclosure of evidence, and understanding the police caution in police interviews; individual differences that affect the ability to detect deception; psychopathy, particularly related to language use; identifying signs of child sexual abuse in perpetrators; domestic abuse.